OpenGammaProject/Open-Gamma-Detector/README.md

 On the back side of the PCB there is place for two optional components:
 * a voltage reference for the ADC (LM4040AIM3-3.0+T recommended) to get rid of most power supply related noise and inaccuracy
-* and a 0 Ω link to connect the analog ground to the rest of the ground plane.
+* and a 0 Ω resistor link to connect the analog ground to the rest of the ground plane.

 These can be retrofitted easily and are quite affordable.
-Both are optional and should only be used if you know what you are doing.
-You can't really do anything wrong with using the voltage reference, though.
+The voltage reference is highly recommended, because the Pico DC/DC converter isn't the most accurate.
+Do not solder the 0 Ω resistor, though, except if you know what you're doing.

 There are also broken-out pins for the power supply and I2C connections.
 These can be used to modify the device, e.g. by adding a display or using a battery charger.
 You can have a look at the great [Raspberry Pi Pico datasheet](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf) for more info on this.

-The resistor R4 on the front side is optional as well.
-It will raise the input voltage of the preamp and therefore also the output so that even lower signals are above the inherent swing of the op amp at a given gain.
-This way you _might_ be able to read lower energies for a fixed gain up to the SiPM noise.
-But due to the preamp as well as SiPM gain being variable now and this voltage divider also introducing some noise into the signal I opted to leave this part out by default.

-**Here is a helpful image about the potentiometer settings for Rev. 2.0/b:**
+**Here is a helpful image about the potentiometer settings for Rev2.0:**

 ![Potentiometer Controls](docs/controls.jpg)

 ### Scintillator Assembly

 The finished [MicroFC-](https://github.com/Open-Gamma-Project/MicroFC-SiPM-Carrier-Board) and [AFBR-](https://github.com/Open-Gamma-Project/AFBR-SiPM-Carrier-Board) SiPM carrier boards are there to allow for easier packaging with the scintillator as well as to be reusable for different detectors as that's by far the single most expensive part and you'll want to use it as long as possible.
 You should apply some optical coupling compound between the SiPM and the crystal window to reduce reflections as good as possible (this way the best photon detection efficiency is achieved).
 There are also special materials for this use case but you can also use standard silicone grease - works great for me.
 After you applied some, you press both parts together and wrap everything with light-tight tape, again, I'm just using some black electrical tape here.
 That's essentially it, now you can solder some wires to the pads on the board to connect them together and secure it in place in the free space on the board.
-There are holes on each side of the PCB for some cable ties.

 I got all of my scintillators (used NaI(Tl), LYSO, ...) on eBay.
 Just search for some keywords or specific types, you'll probably find something!
 Otherwise you can obviously also buy brand-new scintillators, however, these are much more expensive (depends, but a factor of 10x is normal).
 Just be sure to look out for signs of wear and tear like scratches on the window or yellowing (!) in NaI crystals as these can deteriorate performance significantly.

 ### Shielding

 Due to the detector measuring small voltages, energy resolution being limited by noise and a tiny 220 pF capacitor being on board, it is generally pretty sensitive to EMI.
-In fact, without any shielding and periodically discharging the capacitor, mains electricity would slowly charge it until the device gets overwhelmed with noise.
-To mitigate this effect, the Arduino sketch is programmed to clear the cap every 500 µs by default, which is enough to mostly fix this issue.
-However, this adds an additional ~4 ms dead time total per second which could be roughly equivalent to 500 missed events in geiger mode.
+In fact, without any shielding and periodically discharging the capacitor, mains interference would slowly charge it until the device gets overwhelmed with noise.
+To mitigate this effect, the Firmware is programmed to clear the cap every 500 µs by default, which is enough to mostly fix this issue.
+However, this adds an additional ~4 ms dead time total per second which could be roughly equivalent to 500 missed events in geiger mode (worst case).

 For the best performance, you will need to put your detector into a metal enclosure.
 It doesn't need to be a thick metal case, a tin can will most likely suffice.